 value than would normally be supported by your machine.

-Please do not set a value higher than 300 on Windows or Linux and 80 on macOS, we monitor the goma system and users found to be abusing it with unreasonable concurrency will be de-activated.
+Please do not set a value higher than 200 on Windows or Linux and 50 on macOS.
+We monitor Goma system usage, and users found to be abusing it with unreasonable concurrency will be de-activated.

 ninja -C out/Testing electron -j 200